 I am not the person I used to be.
 Today my life is deeper, richer and more fulfilling than I ever knew possible.
-I don’t say this to boast or brag, but because it proves that if I can do it, anyone can do it.
+II don’t say this to boast or brag, but because it proves that if I can live an enjoyable and fulfilling life, anyone can!

 My approach draws on over 14 years of coaching experience.
-I first trained as a Self Expression and Leadership Coach, and worked with individuals and teams in the UK, Africa, Asia and the Americas.
+I first trained as a Self Expression and Leadership Coach, and worked with individuals and teams in the UK, Asia, the Americas and Africa.
 This experience convinced me of the power of coaching, and showed me how the greatest obstacle to us fulfilling our potential is ourselves.

-Training as a Health Coach with the Institute for Integrative Nutrition was life changing.
+A month after I began my training as a Health Coach with the Institute for Integrative Nutrition, I was diagnosed with thyroid cancer.
 I’m forever grateful for that year of study, community and healing.
-Since that time I have been working locally in Liverpool, and on-line with women around the world.
+Since that time I have been offering Life Changes Coaching; working locally in Liverpool, and on-line with women around the world.

 I am qualified in psychometric testing, a great tool for gauging your natural strengths and weaknesses.
 And also trained in using the Strategy Spring Board, a fantastic tool for mapping your buisiness, project or working life.
 It has an amazing ability to reveal blind spots, bring clarity and unexpected insights.

-I’m a KRI certified Kundalini Yoga Teacher and have specialised in yoga for mastering the addictive personality.
+I’m a KRI certified Kundalini Yoga Teacher and have specialised in Yoga for Mastering the Addictive Personality with Carolyn Cowan.
 I have found yoga to be a great tool for breaking unhealthy patterns and habits, of which I’ve had many!
 I’ve also trained with the British Wheel of Yoga, and many wonderful and inspiring teachers who have informed and deepend my understanding and my practice.
 I trained as a meditation teacher with Traditional Yoga, and have practiced under Dr ALV Kumar.